imjunghyunee/rag-for-semicon-physics/data/md/chapter11_combined_cleaned.md

 8. Sketch \( I_D \) versus \( V_D \) for an NMOS device, showing the snapback breakdown effect.

 9. Sketch the energy bands of an NMOS device between source and drain, showing the near punch-through effect.

-# Problems

-10. Sketch the cross section of a lightly doped drain transistor.
-What are the advantages and disadvantages of this design?

-11. What type of ion should be implanted into a MOSFET to increase the threshold voltage?
-What type of ion should be implanted into a MOSFET to decrease the threshold voltage?